MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/online-store-overview.md

 [!include [banner](includes/banner.md)]

-This topic provides an overview of Microsoft Dynamics 365 Commerce e-commerce site support, including how e-commerce online stores are used in Dynamics 365 Commerce.
+This topic provides an overview of Microsoft Dynamics 365 Commerce e-commerce site support, including how e-commerce online stores are initialized and managed in Dynamics 365 Commerce.
 It also provides links to more information about online stores and how to set up and configure an e-commerce site.
 While this topic covers many of the basics, it does not cover everything needed to set up a production e-commerce site.
 More advanced topics can be found within the Commerce documentation.

 ## Online store channel